skylightio/skylight-docs/src/shared/_troubleshooting.md

 ### I deployed my application, but no data is appearing in Skylight.

+#### Is your environment correct?

-Ensure that the application is running with the correct Rails environment.
-By default, the agent only starts in the **production** environment, but this can be configured.
+Verify that the application is running with the correct Rails environment.
+By default, the agent only starts in the `production` environment, but this can be configured.

 To learn how to change what environments Skylight starts in, see [Railtie Environments](/agent#environments).

+#### Is the `skylight` gem in the right group?

+Verify that, in your app's `Gemfile`, you've added the `skylight` gem to a group that will be installed in production.
+For example, if you add `skylight` to the `development` group, it will not run when you deploy to production.